 Aruba: Parliament is dissolved and the elections that were scheduled for September 24 are advanced to June 25.

 Congo (Kinshasa): The provincial assembly of Kasaï Oriental adopts a no-confidence motion against Governor Jean Maweja Muteba (13 of 17 votes).
+On April 17 the deputy governor, Jeanette Longa Musuamba, is appointed acting governor.

 Japan: The lower house rejects a no-confidence motion against Internal Affairs Minister Ryota Takeda.